fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 :::info summary

-After reading this, you have completed all necessary steps to create a CashBox and have a functioning Middleware instance.
+After reading this, you can create a CashBox and have a functioning Middleware instance.

 :::